Ananya A. Joshi

 Public Health Opportunities

-If you are a CS/AI/ML student interested in getting exposure either with applying your methods to public health or are interested in developing methods for public health applications these opportunities may be interesting to you:
+If you are a CS/AI/ML student interested in getting exposure either with applying your methods to public health or are interested in developing methods for public health applications these opportunities/insights may be interesting to you:

 April 10, 2024